 - Self build books – These are a great source of information and The Housebuilder’s Bible by Mark Brinkley provides fantastic cost rates for all phases of house building.

 - Builders merchants – You can provide some builder’s merchants with a copy of your plans and specification and -for a fee – they will produce a set of labour and material costings for your self build.

 - Product brochures.

 What to include

 To build up an itemised set of building costs, first create a spreadsheet.
 Divide the build into phases for a simple table of house building costs.

 The following example shows typical phases for a traditional masonry build.
 These will differ depending on the characteristics of your build.

-Land purchase and design costs have been included in the table above and although they are not part of the actual build costs it's worth including them as part of your overall self build costs.
+Land purchase and design costs have been included in the table above.
+Although they are not part of the actual build costs, it’s worth including them as part of your overall self build costs.

-Preliminaries are like overheads and include items such as portaloo hire and insurance that are not direct building costs but are required.
+Preliminaries are like overheads and include items such as portaloo hire and insurance.
+These are not direct building costs but are required.

 To build up the costs, create a new spreadsheet that divides the phases of work into cost items.
 The example below shows the Masonry work phase divided into cost items.